Quick Start

 https://api.genability.com/rest/public/lses?zipCode=94105&residentialServiceTypes=ELECTRICITY&sortOn=totalCustomers&sortOrder=DESC&fields=ext

-Understanding the API Request Parameters
+Optional: Understand the Request Parameters

 What does this request mean?
 Broken down from left to right: